Spray Foam Insulation Dangers:

 Professional spray foam removal with containment protocols

-GaiaCrete® installation — zero VOCs, permanent mold protection
+GaiaCrete® installation — no added VOCs, permanent mold protection

 Post-install air quality testing to confirm clean results